Salavan province: Geography

 Salavan province covers an area of 16389 km2.
 The province borders Savannakhét province to the north, Vietnam to the east, Xekong province to the southeast, Champasak province to the south and Thailand to the west.
-Notable settlements in the province include Salavan, Muang Khongxedon, Ban Tha Kien, Ban D'Hon, Ban Phou Daotleng Noi, Ban La Khone Pheng, Ban Laongam, Ban Dong, Ban Lavang, Ban Nongbua, Ban Khanmakgnot, Ban Yon, Man Donmouang, Ban Napho, Ban Proy, Ban Tang-Un Tai, Choiavieng, Ban Ralao, Ban Kanay, Tavouc, Tala and A Boum.
+Settlements in the province include Salavan, Muang Khongxedon, Ban Tha Kien, Ban D'Hon, Ban Phou Daotleng Noi, Ban La Khone Pheng, Ban Laongam, Ban Dong, Ban Lavang, Ban Nongbua, Ban Khanmakgnot, Ban Yon, Man Donmouang, Ban Napho, Ban Proy, Ban Tang-Un Tai, Choiavieng, Ban Ralao, Ban Kanay, Tavouc, Tala and A Boum.

-The Saravan city is capital of the province is located on a bend of Se Don River, which flows through the province and eventually joins the Mekong River at Pakse.
+Salavan city is the capital of the province is located on a bend of Se Don River, which flows through the province and eventually joins the Mekong River at Pakse river.
 The city serves as a nerve center for supply of goods to the hinterland districts of the province.
 The city is the administrative, economic and cultural hub of the province.
-Subsequent to the extensive damage caused to the town during the 1971 Indochina war, it has been rebuilt as per modern urban planning concepts.
-Two French colonial buildings are still seen here.
-The market centre in the town is very colourful.
+Subsequent to the damage caused to the town during the 1971 Indochina war, it has been rebuilt as per urban planning concepts.
+2 French colonial buildings are seen here.

 Nang Bua Lake, from where the Se Bon River originates, is 15 km from the city.
-The lake has a few Siamese crocodiles (Khai in Lao).
+The lake has Siamese crocodiles.
 Nearby is a hill, Phu Katae at 1588 m where the CIA airstrip was once functional.

-Its origin is volcanic with mountains and wide valleys.
-The central part of the province is located on the Bolaven Plateau, which is a key agricultural area with Arabica coffee as the dominant cash crop and other horticultural products which are exported.
+Its origin is volcanic with mountains and valleys.
+The central part of the province is located on the Bolaven Plateau, which is an agricultural area with Arabica coffee as the dominant cash crop and other horticultural products which are exported.
 The western part of Salavan province is delimited by the Mekong river while the eastern part is delimited by the Lao-Vietnamese border.
 In addition to the Bolaven Plateau and the Mekong, the topography includes plains and a mountainous region near the border with Vietnam.
-The two protected areas in the province are the Xe Pian and Dong Ampham.
+The 2 protected areas in the province are the Xe Pian and Dong Ampham.

-Access to the province is difficult as the road network is not in good condition, particularly during the monsoon rains.